Effectively Navigating The Tax Consequences Of Spousal Support

 A divorce can have a significant impact on the financial situation of both spouses.
 Spousal support is meant to help maintain the standard of living for both spouses as they adjust to life after marriage.
 However, the new federal tax law established on January 1, 2019, means significant changes for both the payor and recipient of spousal support.

 An experienced lawyer can help guide you.
 With Patrick M. Noe, Jr., Attorney at Law, you will find thorough and sympathetic counsel that meets your individual needs during and after your divorce.
-Contact our Williamsville office at 716-803-8741 for a free consultation today.
+Contact our Williamsville office at 716-803-8741 for a consultation today.

 How Does The New Law Affect Spousal Support?